Marketing and Promotions for Artists on Social Media and More

 No matter what your art looks like, you’re going to get mean comments and the occasional hater when you share things on the internet.
 You can’t prevent it, so try and develop thick skin now.
 This post might help.

-Here is a snapshot of the social media referral sites on my website for the last three months.
-The numbers look small-ish…but considering that all of this is unpaid traffic from my social efforts, I’m happy with it for the moment.
+Here is a snapshot of the referring social media sites to my website for the last three months (Jul-Sept 2018).
+This is unpaid traffic from my social media marketing efforts.
 I use Google Analytics to track my traffic.
 If I try out a platform and see traffic from that site, then I keep putting time into that area.

 How can you get their attention?
 First, create good content like “viral” videos that are short and interesting and post them to platforms like Facebook and Instagram.
 Make sure you use good hashtags for organic exposure or reach out to popular accounts and ask if they want to share your work.